abuseofnotation/category-theory-illustrated/index.md

 [Vitaly Kurin](https://twitter.com/y0b1byte) Machine Learning Research Scientist at Isomorphic Labs

->Should category theory be considered for this academic purpose or any work wherein clear thinking and explanations are valued, beginner-appropriate resources are essential.
-There is no book on category theory that makes its abstractions so tangible as "Category Theory Illustrated" does.
+> There is no book on category theory that makes its abstractions so tangible as "Category Theory Illustrated" does.
 I recommend it for programmers, managers, organizers, designers, or anyone else who values the structure and clarity of information, processes, and relationships.

 [Evan Burchard](https://www.oreilly.com/pub/au/7124), Author of "The Web Game Developer's Cookbook" and "Refactoring JavaScript"